justannakuznetsova/justanna.github.io/README.md

-# username.github.io
-My personal website is up and running
+My personal website is up and running now!
+You can check it out here: https://justannakuznetsova.github.io/justanna.github.io/